bamos/densenet.pytorch/README.md

 don't work either.
 + I have tried enabling and disabling data augmentation.

+## Other things I've checked
++ I've tried convolutions with and without bias terms.

 # Running the code and viewing convergence

 [./train.py](train.py) will create a model, start training it,